anngineery/8080_emulator/README.md

 It does not alter the content of A or the operands, but it sets flags based on the result.
 #### Set and claer the carry flag
 CMC and STC

+### I/O and Special Group
+Use case of NOP:
+1. pad timing
+2. "deleting code" - when you need to change the ROM code, you cannot just remove instructions you don't want, because that will mess with JMP and CALL instructions.
+So instead of removing them, you replace them with NOPs.